 By the 19th century, the magic lantern was used in theaters, churches, fraternal lodges, and at home by adults and children.
 In 1895 there were between 30,000 and 60,000 lantern showmen in the United States, giving between 75,000 and 150,000 performances a year.
 That means there would have been several shows a week.

 The 16th international convention of the Magic Lantern Society of the US and Canada will be July 10-13 in Boston MA.
-Soon we will have a registration form and what the fees will be.
 Come join us for the four days of education, entertainment and sharing the magic lantern and it's many uses.
-Additional information can be found on Convention 2014.
+Additional information and registration form can be found on Convention 2014.